intershop/intershop-pwa/docs/guides/migrations.md

 The project has been updated to work with Angular 16.
 Besides this, a lot of other dependencies (NgRx, Typescript) have also been updated.

-The spelling of the OCI punchout actions has changed due to a changed naming schema of the NgRx action creator functions.
+The spelling of the OCI Punchout actions has changed due to a changed naming schema of the NgRx action creator functions.

 Since `defaultProject` is no longer a valid option in `angular.json`, it has been removed and the root project (project with an empty root) is used instead.